 A dissolve operation creates a single polygon out of adjacent polygons.
 A common use for a dissolve operation is to merge two adjacent properties in a tax database that have been purchased by a single owner.
-Dissolves are also used to simplify data extracted from remote sensing.
+Dissolves are also used to simplify data extracted from remote sensing:

 An intersection operation is used to see if one part of a feature intersects with one or more features.
-This operation is for spatial queries in proximity analysis and is often a follow-on operation to a buffer analysis.
+This operation is for spatial queries in proximity analysis and is often a follow-on operation to a buffer analysis:

 A polygon boundary should not overlap itself

-Polygons within a layer shouldn't overlap
+Polygons in a layer shouldn't overlap

 Now that we have a better understanding of geospatial analysis, the next step is to build a simple GIS using Python called